Vonage/vonage-python-code-snippets/README.md

 ## Setup

-To use the examples you will first need a [Nexmo account][sign-up].
+To use the examples, you will first need a [Nexmo account][sign-up].
 Then rename the `example.env` file to `.env` and set the values as required.

 For some of the examples you will need to [buy a number][buy-number].